-Connecting to a Wi-Fi network
+Connecting to a Wi-Fi Network

-- 1. On the Home screen, tap > to enter the Settings screen.
-Then, choose Wireless & networks > Wi-Fi to turn Wi-Fi on/off. - 2.
-Drag the slider to On enabling your phone to scan for available Wi-Fi networks. - Tap the name of a desired network to connect, entering the password if necessary. - Previously connected and saved networks will be automatically joined.
+- 1. On the Home screen, swipe up and then tap Settings to enter the Settings screen.
+Then, choose Network & internet > Wi-Fi to turn Wi-Fi on/off. - 2.
+Drag the slider to On enabling your phone to scan for available Wi-Fi networks. - 3.
+Tap the name of a desired network to connect, entering the password if necessary.

+Note: Previously connected and saved networks will be automatically joined.
 A user can join a network and forget it, removing it from the known networks list.